 Run yourself a hot bath and add the Epsom salts to the water.
-Mix the EOs with a teaspoon of milk and then pour the mixture into the bath tub.
+Mix the essential oils with a teaspoon of milk and then pour the mixture into the bath tub.
 Agitate the water to to ensure that the lipids are at least somewhat dispersed.
-It is best not to have large droplets of EOs floating on top.
+It is best not to have large droplets of essential oils floating on top.

 Soak yourself in this relaxing bath for 20-30 minutes.
-If possible, dip your body into the water all the way up to your chin, so that your neck and back are both submerged in the soothing warmth of the water, salt and EOs.
+If possible, dip your body into the water all the way up to your chin, so that your neck and back are both submerged in the soothing warmth of the water, salt and essential oils.

 5 Home Treatment For Neck Pain